kkysen/cstar/README.md

 In this example, we first declared a `struct Person`, and then an `impl` block for `Person` to define methods/associated functions for it.
 Note that this `impl` block can be anywhere, even in other modules.

 In the `impl` block, we first declared an associated function `Person.new`, which is just a normal function but namespaced to `Person`.
 Similar, the other three methods are just normal functions, too, as seen when we call them explicity in the second block in `main`.
-But we can also use `.` syntax to call them, which just allows us to explicitly naming `Person`.
+But we can also use `.` syntax to call them, which just allows us to explicitly name `Person`.

 Inside an `impl` block, we can also use the `Self` type as an alias to the type being implemented.
 This is especially useful with generics.

-Note that the `.&` and `*Self` are explicit, because wan't these kinds of things to be done explicitly.
+Note that the `.&` and `*Self` are explicit, because we wan't these kinds of possible costs to be noted explicitly.
 For example, `Person.say_hi1` takes `Self` by value, which means it must copy the `Person` every time.
 If `Person` were a much larger struct, this could be very expensive and we don't want to hide that information.
 Also, the difference between `.&` and `.&mut` is explicit to make mutability explicit everywhere.

 ### Closures